Vietnam.vn - Nền tảng quảng bá Việt Nam

 Wagner leader Yevgeny Prigozhin appeared unexpectedly at the Russia-Africa Summit in St. Petersburg, where a host of African leaders were meeting with Russian President Vladimir Putin.

-Prigozhin’s associate Dmitry Syty, who heads the Russia House cultural center in the Central African Republic (CAR), posted a photo of Wagner with CAR representatives on Telegram on July 27.
+Prigozhin’s associate, Dmitry Syty, head of the Russia House cultural center in the Central African Republic (CAR), posted a photo of Wagner with CAR representatives on Telegram on July 27.
 Syty said the photo was taken on the sidelines of a conference taking place in Russia’s former capital city.

 World - Boss Wagner suddenly appeared where Mr. Putin was also present

-Wagner leader Yevgeny Prigozhin is seen at the Russia-Africa Summit in St. Petersburg, July 27, 2023.
+Wagner leader Yevgeny Prigozhin reportedly appeared at the Russia-Africa Summit in St. Petersburg, July 27, 2023.
 Photo: Telegram Север.Реалии

-Fontanka further details that the photo was taken at the Trezine Hotel, which is owned by the Prigozhin family.
-The whereabouts of tycoon Prigozhin have been a mystery since the failed coup, but it seems that the former “Putin chef” is still traveling back and forth between Russia and Belarus.
+Fontanka further details that the photo was taken at the Trezine Hotel, owned by the Prigozhin family.
+Prigozhin’s whereabouts have been a mystery since the failed coup, but it seems the former “Putin chef” is still traveling back and forth between Russia and Belarus.

-Mr Prigozhin was recently reported to be in Belarus, where many Wagner soldiers are currently residing in field camps and helping train units of the Belarusian army – raising concerns in the West that they could attack Ukraine from the north, or even Poland from the west.
+Mr Prigozhin was recently reported to be in Belarus, where many Wagner soldiers are currently residing in field camps and helping train Belarusian army units – raising concerns in the West that they could attack Ukraine from the north, or even Poland in the west.

 Wagner is also believed to be active in Niger, where a coup was carried out on July 26 to overthrow the country's president.

-The Wagner private military group has different goals in each region, but its operations have largely had one thing in common: It always involves bolstering the military forces of Kremlin-friendly regimes by providing weapons and training, while also providing additional security services.
+Wagner private military groups have different goals in each region, but their activities almost always have something in common: They always involve bolstering the military forces of Kremlin-friendly regimes by providing weapons and training, and providing additional security services.

 In return, Russia gets access to natural resources, investment opportunities and geopolitical influence.